automl/Auto-PyTorch/docs/manual.rst

 Auto-PyTorch allows to control the maximum allowed resident set memory that an estimator can use.
 By providing the `memory_limit` argument to the `search()` method, one can make sure that neither the individual machine learning models fitted by SMAC nor the final ensemble consume more than `memory_limit` megabytes.

 Additionally, one can control the allocated time to search for a model, via the argument `total_walltime_limit` to the `search()` method.
-The later controls how much time SMAC can search for new configurations to solve the problem at hand.
+This argument controls the total time SMAC can use to search for new configurations.
 The more time is allocated, the better the final estimator will be.

 Ensemble Building Process
 =========================